 We've broken our suggested workflow into the 5 Stages of Competitive Intelligence Maturity.
 Here are some key takeaways from that resource and some questions to consider when starting out with competitive intelligence.

 5. Information Production and Dissemination:

 Use competitive intelligence tools to make your competitive intelligence efforts as streamlined and beneficial to your company as possible.
-Making the most of your strategic efforts, as well as researching consulting and software options to additional support, will make competitive intelligence a regular part of your business plan to identify new opportunities and reduce the risk of market surprises.
+A competitive intelligence software tool can automate a lot of the necessary mundane low value activities associated with information gathering.
+Making the most of your strategic efforts, as well as researching consulting and software options to add additional support, will make competitive intelligence a regular part of your business plan to identify new opportunities and reduce the risk of market surprises.

 Ensuring your competitive strategy can stand the test of time and remain flexibility to change is a matter of defining a strategy that is dynamic and can adapt easily to address changing market trends.
 Dynamic strategic planning incorporates a higher level, end-goal vision.
 Instead of thinking in strategic increments, make sure you can loop each activity back to the end goal.
 This will ensure that if unforeseen difficulties or hurdles arise, your team will be able to plan ahead, instead of getting caught up in the issue of the moment.

 Make sure you and your team regularly check in and ask: How does this trace back to our long term goals and how will we maneuver around possible issues to stay focused on our end goal?
 Work to keep each other on track, or gain an outside perspective to help advise on strategy.